 Maybe you've already been planning on it, or perhaps you haven't considered it until now.
-Either way, spring is always a good time to embark on a landscaping project no matter the scope.
-For most people the weather is usually cooperative and even warm.
-And it's a great time of year for adding new elements to your outdoor space.
+Either way, summer is almost always a good time to embark on a landscaping project no matter the scope.
+For most people the weather is usually cooperative and even warm, which makes it a great time of year for adding new elements to your outdoor spaces.

 Depending on where you live, replacing or adding pants is usually done better in the early spring than any other time of year.
 Too, most locales offer the best conditions for re-seeding, re-planting, pruning and so on in the spring.

 In addition to the lawns, shrubbery and flowers, it's a great time of year to consider adding trees to the mix, if you are so inclined.
 Young trees are often susceptible to breakage and other severe damage due to the high winds that often come with winter storms, so spring planting is often best.
 And they will provide a beautiful addition come fall.